-The best way to start this post is by explaining what I mean by The Millennial Money Trap.
-It’s simple!
+The best way to start this post is by explaining what I mean by the millennial money trap.
+It’s actually pretty simple!
 Financing new cars.
 One of the most common bad “investments” made by Millennials.

 Let’s get you thinking in the right mindset before we go in deep.
-Here is an easy list:
+It’s alarming how easy us millennials will finances items after college, do you not realize you just financed your entire college career? .

 - New cars